revature-bubble-mobile/Mobile/documentation/general-documentation.md

 ```

-\*\*Note: none of the data under profiles is consistent with all same the properties.
+\*\*Note: none of the data under profiles has consistent properties.
 Ideally, the same data would be saved for all entries.
 However, checking on the front end may be useful to avoid unexpected errors.
 Currently, to interact with all data within Firebase, no matter the type, the crud operations all work the same. _Note: All routes must have *.json* appended to the end for Firebase to work properly!_

 #### **get request:**